antfu/talks/2024-10-19/src/slides.md

 By following this approach, we can gather the essential elements for the continuous development of open source projects - what we are skilled at and enjoy, and what the community needs.

-This foundation is much more practical than simply speculating about what kind of open source projects will be successful.
+This approach is much more practical than trying to guess what kind of open source projects will be successful.
 -->

 ---